-No claim can be made as to the correct operation of the module when the module is ported to an operational environment that is not listed on the CMVP validation certificate.
+No claim can be made as to the correct operation of the module and the security strength of keys when the module is ported to an operational environment that is not listed on the CMVP validation certificate.

 All cryptographic keys and CSPs are under the control of the OS, which protects its CSPs against unauthorized disclosure, modification, and substitution.
 The module only allows access to CSPs through its well-defined API.